python-adaptive/paper/paper.md

 ```

 #### The BalancingLearner can run many learners simultaneously.
-Frequently, we need to run more than one function (learner) at once, for this, we have implemented the `BalancingLearner`, which does not take a function, but a list of learners.
+Frequently, more than one function (learner) needs to run at once, to do this we have implemented the `BalancingLearner`, which does not take a function, but a list of learners.
 This learner internally asks all child learners for points and will choose the point of the learner that maximizes the loss improvement; thereby, it balances the resources over the different learners.
 We can use it like
 ```python